 A pristine natural environment with hills, waterfalls and forests; a wild life sanctuary and an ancient temple!
-Bhimashankar offers the ideal setting to find spirituality.
-It is also the perfect place for adventure lovers with a plethora of treks.
-Moreover this is where you can find the shekru the giant flying squirrel which is also the state animal of Maharashtra.
+Bhimashankar offers the best setting to seek out spirituality. it’s also the right place for journey lovers with a superfluity of treks. furthermore this is often where you’ll notice the shekru the large flying squirrel that is additionally the state animal of geographical region.

 ALSO READ: ABOUT MAHAKALESHWAR UJJAIN TEMPLE

-There was a demon Tripurasura who did penance in the jungle of Bhimashankar very long ago i.e. in Tretayug, to please Lord Shiva in order to achieve the gift of immortality.
+There was a demon Tripurasura who did penance within the jungle of Bhimashankar very long ago i.e. in Tretayug, to please Lord Shiva so as to attain the gift of immortality

 Lord shiva, who is specially known for his kindness towards his devotees, was pleased with Tripurasura’s commitment towards him.
 So as usual, he blessed him with the power of immortality with a condition that, “He should strive in the best interest of people, or he may be sued permanently for violating the condition. “

 With the flow of time, Tripurasura forgot the condition to which he was abided, and eventually started harassing people as well as other deities.
 There was a chaos for which all the deities approached Lord Shiva for remedy.